 BS in Cell and Molecular Biology

-The cell and molecular biology major provides a strong foundation in basic science, cell biology, genetics, and genomics, while cell biology, genetics, and genomics, while fostering additional expertise in cutting-edge areas such as stem cells and regeneration, microbial biotechnology, immunology, and many more fields that align with the research expertise of our faculty.
+The cell and molecular biology major provides a strong foundation in basic science, cell biology, genetics, and genomics, while fostering additional expertise in cutting-edge areas such as stem cells and regeneration, microbial biotechnology, immunology, and many more fields that align with the research expertise of our faculty.

-This degree prepares students to apply for graduate school, medical school or other advanced training.
 The bachelor’s degree in cell and molecular biology prepares students to enter careers in the biotechnology/biomedical sector, in academic or industrial settings.
+It is also excellent preparation for application to graduate school, medical school, or other types of advanced training.

 The Department of Biology strongly encourages undergraduate research by providing opportunities and support through a number of programs, including research co-ops and internships, course credit for research in faculty labs, honors theses and work-study research positions.
 Undergraduates are encouraged to present their findings at expos and conferences.